-- Remove the collard leaves from their stems, roll the leaves, and slice vertically into 1-inch pieces.
+- Remove stems from collard leaves, roll the leaves, and slice vertically into 1-inch pieces.
 Turn and chop horizontally into 1-inch pieces.
 Repeat with all of the remaining collard greens.

-- Mince the parsley and garlic cloves and add to the cabbage and collards.
-Add the juice of 1/2 lemon.
+- Mince parsley and garlic cloves and add to cabbage and collards.
+Add the lemon juice.

-- Sprinkle in the salt and mix well with your hands, massaging in the salt as you go.
-Pound with a kraut pounder or potato masher for 5 minutes to allow the juices to come out of the cabbage.
+- Sprinkle in the salt and mix well with clean hands, massaging in the salt.
+Pound with a Cabbage Crusher or potato masher for 5 minutes to allow the juices to come out of the cabbage.

-- Transfer to a 1/2-gallon fermentation vessel, or two quart-sized fermentation vessels.
+- Transfer to a clean fermentation vessel.
 Pack down firmly using a clean fist, or a wooden spoon or pounder.
 The brine should come at least 1 inch above the level of the vegetables.
-If it doesn’t, add some of the additional brine as needed.
+If it doesn’t, add brine as needed.

 - Seal the jar with an airtight lid or a lid with an airlock system.
-If using canning jar lids, be sure to “burp” the jars as needed during fermentation.
+If using tight lids, be sure to burp the jars as needed during fermentation.

 - Place jars in a space that maintains a cool room temperature.
-Allow to ferment 7 to 10 days before transferring to cold storage.
+Ferment 7-10 days before transferring to cold storage.